-- Also you may substitute the 1 cup of water in the dough recipe with you favorite German beer.
+- Also, you may substitute the 1 cup of water in the dough recipe with your favorite German beer.
 Then proceed as per recipe.

 - Starting at the bottom, take the left and right strips up around the dog to meet in the middle and press together gently.

-- Continue with the remaining dough strips until the hot dog is enclosed in dough.
+- Continue with the remaining dough strips until the hot dog is enclosed in the dough.

 - Place on greased baking sheet.